LinearBoost/linearboost-classifier/README.md

 ## 🚀 Upcoming Release (v0.0.2)

-- Expected release date: [Q1 2025]
-- Planned improvements and changes:
+Version 0.0.2 of the **LinearBoost Classifier** will be released soon!
+This new version introduces several exciting features and improvements:

-  - Support of custom loss function
+- 🛠️ Support of custom loss function
-  - Enhanced handling of class weights
+- ✅ Enhanced handling of class weights
-  - Customized handling of the data scalers
+- 🎨 Customized handling of the data scalers
-  - Optimized boosting
+- ⚡ Optimized boosting
-  - Improved runtime and scalability
+- 🕒 Improved runtime and scalability

 Stay tuned for the release!